How to construct a killer contractor CV

 What makes a contractor’s CV different from a permanent CV?

 When developing your contracting CV, it’s crucial to understand the difference between it and a CV that is aimed at securing permanent employment.
-You’ll probably be used to hearing about the ‘two page maximum’ rule and the need to include more general details such as your education and outside interests.
+You’ll probably be used to hearing about the ‘two-page maximum’ rule and the need to include more general details such as your education and outside interests.
 However, the biggest priority should be highlighting specific skills and expertise you can apply to a project, minimising ‘filler’ to put your core skills forward.
 Hiring Managers will be looking for people who can immediately apply skills and industry knowledge to a specific task, so minimise the management speak and corporate jargon on your CV and get to point straight away.

 Once you eliminate the fluff and hone in on the tangible skills you can bring to a role, you’ll likely notice the length of your CV reduces significantly.
 However, it’s still a good idea to aim for two to three pages of key achievements and competencies that highlight your strengths.
 As you gain more experience, you may find it difficult to condense your CV, so speak to your Quanta consultant about what you should include and leave out.

 Consider your CV to be the sales document for your skill set.
 With that in mind, you need to highlight what you do best and what you can bring to a role.
 For this, you need to employ the use of keywords.
-Read the description or job spec for the vacancy you’re applying for and pick out the key thing companies are looking for.
+Read the description or job spec for the vacancy you’re applying for and pick out the key things companies are looking for.
 If they mention specific qualifications, years of experience, knowledge of key products or abilities specific to their industry or organisation, highlight these within your CV.
 If you have experience in a similar role to the one advertised, make this clear too.

 Short, concise bullet points are best for stating your skills summary – you can use sentences or short paragraphs to go into further detail where appropriate, but most organisations just want to know what you’ve done, how long you did it and what the results were.